 According to womenshealth.gov, as many as 55 percent of U.S. women and up to 45 percent of men have vein disorders.
 Among individuals at least 50, half suffer from varicose veins.
 Fortunately, there are a number of types of vein treatment available.

 It’s one of several treatments that have taken the place of vein stripping.
 Endovenous ablation is the treatment of choice for individuals who want to get rid of varicose veins caused by defective valves in the Saphenous veins, the two major veins that run up your leg.
 Vein doctors usually provide this treatment at a vein clinic under local anesthetic.

 This procedure utilizes very intense heat on an affected vein.
 The University of Maryland Medical Center indicates that there are two types of ablation.
 One uses laser energy, while the other is based on radiofrequency energy.

-Most patients are able to drive themselves home after the procedure and return to normal routines right away.
+Most patients can drive themselves home after the procedure and return to normal routines immediately.
 A majority experience nothing more than mild bruising and some tenderness after this treatment.

-Ablation offers many benefits as a Jersey vein treatment, says the Virginia Commonwealth University Medical School.
-It’s a minimally invasive way to get rid of varicose veins that uses local instead of general anesthesia.
-Patients can expect a fast recovery, with no significant scars.
+According to the Virginia Commonwealth University Medical School, ablation offers many benefits as a Jersey vein treatment.
+It’s a minimally invasive way to get rid of varicose veins that use local instead of general anesthesia.
+Patients can expect a fast recovery with no significant scars.
 Discomfort and risk of infection are minimal.
 This procedure also enjoys a high success rate and provides a quick end to discomfort.